typicode/katon/README.md

 ```
 npm install -g katon
-katon start
 ```

 This will install Katon CLI and start Katon daemon.
-You just have to do this once.

 # CLI usage